 It’s the Jour de l’Epiphanie!
 Otherwise known as 3 Kings Day!
 Time for some cake!
 Or a pastry type dessert, known as a galette de roi, if you want to get specific.
+It is a type of pancake made from pastry that has been browned in the oven.
+It is sometimes filled with frangipane, fruit compote, or butter cream.

 France may be a secular country, but certain Christian traditions are still widely carried on.

-Three Kings day celebrations across the world
+Celebrations across the world

 Three Kings Day, as it is called in English, is inspired by the 3 kings who were traditionally supposed to have visited the baby Jesus with gifts, a few days after he was born.
 (Not sure they brought cake for the baby though!)